vanessaaleung/data-science-notes/machine-learning/README.md

 - Interquartile range (IQR)
   - Subtracting the first quartile from the third quartile
   <img src="https://naysan.ca/wp-content/uploads/2020/06/box_plot_ref_needed.png" height="200px">

+### Centering and Scaling
+- Scaling = Normalizing = Centering
+- Why scaling
+    - Features on larger scales can influence the model
+    - e.g. kNN uses distance when making predictions
+- Ways
+    -  Standardization: subtract the mean and divide by variance - center around 0 with variance 1
+    - Min-Max: subtract the minimum and divide by the range - range will be [0, 1]
+    - Normalize:  [-1, 1]

 ## Bias-Variance Tradeoff
 ### Types of error